 Gordon Graham here with Today’s Tip from Lexipol.
-And Today’s Tip is for my friends in the fire service, and I’d like to talk about learning from the past.
+Today’s Tip is for my friends in the fire service.

 And that’s Today’s Tip from Lexipol.
-Gordon Graham signing off.
+Until next time, Gordon Graham signing off.